knonm/code-review-checklist/README.md

   public class ConcreteModem implements Connection, DataChannel {...}
   ```

+### Open-Closed Principle

-- Open-Closed Principle: Software entities should be open for extension and closed for modification.
-You should be able to extend a classes behavior, without modifying it.
+  - Software entities should be open for extension and closed for modification.

+  - You should be able to extend a classes behavior, without modifying it.

   - Bad:
   ```java